BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 For example, consider we have a container storing the std::variant objects and the container is traversed to apply visitor pattern (std::visit) on each variant.
 In this case, the variant would perform similar to a dynamic dispatch if the current type in the variant is resolved at runtime.
-The compiler is not able to deduce the type at compile-time; so no optimization.
+The compiler is not able to deduce the type at compile-time; so no optimization.
 Even worst, the allocated memory would contain paddings if the types in the variant has varying sizes.
 Lets consider the variant stores geometry objects like point and line.
 The objects would associate to each other such as a line is formed by two points.